syncfusion-content/wpf-docs/wpf/Diagram/SymbolPalette.md

 _Palette with Groups and Filters removed_

-> Note: Whenever a filter is removed the group containing the next filter index must be decremented by one to get the proper output as mentioned in the above code snippet.
+N> Whenever a filter is removed the group containing the next filter index must be decremented by one to get the proper output as mentioned in the above code snippet.

 b) Removing all the groups from the palette